Apple Music library missing? Check your iCloud Music settings

 - 1 How do I recover my playlists on Apple music?

-- 2 How do I get my old music back on Apple music?
+- 2 Can I get my old playlist back on Apple music?

 - 3 How do I recover a deleted playlist?

 - 4 How do I recover a deleted playlist on Apple Music?

 - 5 Does Apple Music delete your playlist?

 - 6 Where are my playlists in Apple Music?

 - 7 Why did Apple Music delete my Music?